Subterranean termites in the

 entry points for subterranean termites are the seams from floating or supported concrete slab constructed

-from the ground to the floor joists or tubing building up the foundation walls and/or pier post supports and into the
+tubes from the ground to the floor joists above or constructing tubing up the foundation walls and/or pier post

-joists or bottom sill plates.
+supports and into the joists or bottom sill plates.

-Ground contact is a must for this termite- Subterranean termites must maintain contact with the soil (for
+Ground contact is a must for this termite- Subterranean termites must maintain contact with the soil (for water

 replenishing purposes) unless the structure that they are feeding upon has a plumbing leak, or some other source

-made up of fecal material and a glue-like substance that binds the tubing together through which they can
+made of fecal material and a glue-like substance that binds the tubing together through which they can

-as migratory tubing and can often be found in the crawlspace beneath a home on the surface of the ground.
+migratory tubing and can often be found in the crawlspace beneath a home on the surface of the ground.

 Flying termites- Subterranean termite swarmer's (reproductives) are dark brown to black with grayish colored